Directly Install Windows 10 on New SSD with/without CD | 2 Ways

 It is known to all that SSD (short for solid-state disk) provides better performance while using as a boot drive, comparing to HDDs.
 To be specific, an SSD is based on NAND flash memory technology and uses integrated circuit assemblies to store data persistently.

 It doesn't track down information by physical spinning disk & movable read–write head, and therefore has quicker access time, lower latency, less noise, etc. compared with HDD.

 Due to these benefits, many users would like to upgrade old system disk to SSD, or install OS on a new SSD to make the computer boot up faster, and runs smoothly even with multiple programs in the background.

-So, how to install Windows onto SSD?
-There are usually two ways: one is to clean install Windows 10 using an installation disc, and another is to clone Windows 10 to SSD via reliable disk cloning software.
-For more details and specific approaches, please keep reading.
+Then, you may want to know how to install Windows onto SSD.
+There are usually two ways: clean install Windows 10 using an installation disc, and clone Windows 10 to SSD via reliable disk cloning software.

-Ensure the security of your data and system.
-To do fresh or clean install, it's better to backup files that are important to you, because personal data on the old hard drive will be removed during the process.
+Back up important data.
+To do fresh or clean install, it's better to back up files that are important to you, since personal data on the old hard drive will be removed during the process.
 To prevent unexpected system failures, you could backup the system as well, this is especially important for a novice.